|Nutritional Guidelines (per serving)|

 - Use your favorite barbecue sauce in the sauce mixture and omit the tomato sauce and cloves.
 You'll have a nice, smoky flavor with barbecue sauce.

 - After the pork chops are browned, add about 1 cup of onion and bell pepper slices.
-Saute until the onion is just translucent and add to the pork chops in the slow cooker along with the peaches.
+Saute until the onion is just translucent; add the mixture to the pork chops in the slow cooker along with the peaches.